 The seminar entails monthly meetings with the students individually to advise them on the choice of their topic (relevance, feasibility), their research progress, and the presentation of the results.
+There will also be several 'plenary' sessions.

 Before each meeting, the students will have to hand in a provisional outline of their theses and progress reports, which will be used as the basis for the discussion between the Professor, the academic assistant, and the student.